Empower Students to Embrace Civility

 The Embrace Civility lessons directly address the individual Knowledge and Student Skills expectations in the Center for Disease Control’s HECAT for Violence Prevention for grades 3-5, 6-8, 9-12.

-The pricing for Empower Students to Embrace Civility program will vary based on the size of the school or district and percentage of students receiving Free and Reduced Lunch.
+The pricing for Embrace Civility program will vary based on the size of the school or district and percentage of students receiving Free and Reduced Lunch.
+The basic price is $0.44/student who will be involved in the program.

 Contact Embrace Civility in the Digital Age for details: firstname.lastname@example.org